 The registration fee is waived as this workshop is being supported by educational grants from industry.
 For out-of-town attendees, two nights shared hotel accommodation (room & tax only) at the Silver Cloud Hotel for Thursday - Friday nights will be covered.
 We will take care of booking the rooms.
-In addition, the course will cover up to $250 towards the cost of coach-class airfare.

 Up to three residents/fellows from one program are allowed to attend.

 This course is currently full and only accepting waitlist registration from attendees within the United States.
 If a position becomes available, we will reach out to you individually.

 The intended audience for this course includes neurosurgical residents and fellows.

 The Seattle Science Foundation is located at 550 17th Avenue, James Tower, Suite 600 in Seattle, Washington.
 Parking is available in the garage on 16th Avenue between Cherry and Jefferson at a maximum fee of $16.50.
 From I-5 (northbound and southbound), take the James Street exit.
 Travel east on James Street.
 James will become Cherry Street.
 Turn right (south) on 16th Avenue.
 Turn right into the main garage entrance.